More than you ever wanted to know about the etymology and history of words for attentional stability

 But how did this old Latin word for a fireplace end up getting used in English as a way to describe the mental activity of concentrating?
 Interestingly, the first recorded use of the Latin word focus in modern times comes from the German mathematician and astronomer Johannes Kepler, in a text about optics.
 He named the point where the rays of light passing through a lens converge the “focus.”
 This was because when sunlight passes through a lens and converges on a single point, it is hot enough to burn.
 So the focus is a literal “place of fire” as well.
-If you’ve ever used a magnifying glass to start a fire, you’ve used a literal focus point.
+If you’ve ever used a magnifying glass to start a fire—I did this for fun a lot as a little kid—you’ve used a literal focus point.

 Just as with the word concentration, it wasn’t until many years later that this term became a common English word that could be applied to gathering the mental energy into a single, fiery spot.